 About Refugee Work Rights

 Traditionally, refugee response actors have offered support through the provision of humanitarian aid.
-While such aid has an essential role to play in protecting the physical security of refugees, it alone is not enough.
-A comprehensive response must extend beyond short-term needs if it is to enable refugees to rebuild their lives and achieve self-sufficiency.
+While such aid has an essential role to play in protecting the physical security of refugees, it is not enough.
+A comprehensive response must take into account the long-term development needs of refugees if it is to enable them to rebuild their lives.

-- Self-employed refugees are self-sufficient and may create jobs.
-Refugee entrepreneurs do not stress humanitarian aid or government services, and may create jobs as they grow and expand their businesses.
-(Betts et al. 2014, Arnsdorf Haslund 2019)
+- Become self-sufficient and can create jobs.
+Refugee entrepreneurs do not stress humanitarian aid or government services, but create jobs as they grow, invest, and expand their businesses.

 - Fill labor gaps.
 Refugees contribute their skills, especially in sectors where there are labor shortages, contributing to a healthy and growing economy.